École Polytechnique Fédérale de Lausanne: Admission

-For foreign students, the selection procedure towards the undergraduate program is rather strict, and since most undergraduate courses are taught in French, foreign students must provide documentation of having acquired a level B2 proficiency as measured on the CEF scale, though C1 proficiency is recommended.
+For foreign students, the selection procedure towards the undergraduate program is rather strict, and since most undergraduate courses are taught in French, foreign students must provide documentation of having acquired a level B2 proficiency in French as measured on the CEFR scale, though C1 proficiency is recommended.

-As at all universities in Switzerland, the academic year is divided into two semesters.
-The usual time till graduation is six semesters for the Bachelor of Science degree and four additional semesters for the Master of Science degree.
+The usual time till graduation is six semesters (3 years) for the Bachelor of Science degree and four additional semesters (2 years) for the Master of Science degree with the final semester dedicated to writing a thesis.
 Though only 58% of the students who manage to graduate are able to graduate within this time-period.

-The possibility to study abroad for one or two semesters is offered during the 3rd year of study as EPFL maintains several long-standing student exchange programs, such as the junior year engineering and science program with Carnegie Mellon University in the United States, as well as a graduate Aeronautics and Aerospace program with the ISAE in France.
-The final semester is dedicated to writing a thesis.
+The possibility to study abroad for one or two semesters is offered during the 3rd year of studies as EPFL maintains several long-standing student exchange programs, such as the junior year engineering and science program with Carnegie Mellon University in the United States, as well as a graduate Aeronautics and Aerospace program with the ISAE in France.

-Entrepreneurship is actively encouraged, as evident by the EPFL Innovation Park being an integral part of campus.
+Entrepreneurship is actively encouraged at EPFL, as evident by the EPFL Innovation Park being an integral part of the campus.
 Since 1997, 12 start-ups have been created per year on average by EPFL students and faculty.
 In the year 2013, a total of 105 million CHF was raised by EPFL start-ups.

 Rankings

-The QS World University Rankings ranks EPFL 14th in the world across all fields in their 2020/2021 ranking, whilst Times Higher Education World University Rankings ranks EPFL as the world's 19th best school for Engineering and Technology in 2020.
+In 2023, the QS World University Rankings ranks EPFL 16th worldwide across all fields, and among the 10 best universities in several engineering disciplines.
+Times Higher Education ranks EPFL as the world's 19th best school in the world for Engineering and Technology.

 EPFL typically scores high on faculty to student ratio, international outlook and scientific impact.
 The CWTS Leiden Ranking that "aims to provide highly accurate measurements of the scientific impact of universities" ranks EPFL world 13th, and 1st in Europe in the 2013 rankings for all the sciences.

-Although EPFL generally ranks well on measures such as citation index, international outlook and scientific impact, due to the young age and small size of the school, it tends to rank comparatively low in name-brand surveys.
-The Times 2017 reputation ranking where EPFL was ranked world 45th, comparatively low for EPFL.